ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 Valid mount target names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Mount target names must begin with a lowercase letter.

-### Delete mount target of a file share
+### Deleting a mount target of a file share
 {: #delete-mount-target-cli}

-Run the `share-target-delete` command and specify the share ID and mount target ID.
+To delete a mount target of a file share, run the `share-target-delete` command and specify the share ID and mount target ID.
 To delete a mount target, the share must be in a `stable` state.

 ```
 ibmcloud is share-target-delete SHARE_ID TARGET_ID
 ```
 {:pre}

-### Delete a file share
+### Deleting a file share
 {: #delete-file-share-cli}

-Run the `share_delete` command ans specify the share ID.
+To delete a file share, run the `share_delete` command and specify the share ID.

-Before you can delete a file share, make sure that it's unmounted from virtual server instances and that all mount targets belonging to the file share are [deleted](#delete-mount-target-cli).
-To delete a file share, the share must be in a `stable` or `failed` state (i.e., when provisioning fails).
+Before you can delete a file share, make sure that the file share is unmounted from virtual server instances and that all mount targets that belong to the file share are [deleted](#delete-mount-target-cli).
+To delete a file share, the share must be in a `stable` or `failed` state (that is, when provisioning fails).

 ```
 ibmcloud is share-delete<SHARE_ID.
 ```
 {:pre}

-## Use the API to manage file shares and mount points
+## Using the API to manage file shares and mount points
 {: #file-storage-manage-api}
 {: api}